 Unlike the nine nameless clans of the Quiet or the Warsmiths of the Wrought, we have abandoned our old rivalries, uniting beneath a single banner to become agents of the Chosen’s will.
 Bearing his sacred mark, we wander the land, serving its people in times of crisis.
 Until that fateful day when our service has ended, and he calls us home to war with him once more.

 Now, being sworn to a blade forged of purest Lyrium, a metal worth more than ten families could earn in a lifetime, makes any Bladesworn a high-value target.

 This only adds to their mystique as a single Bladesworn is often more than a match for any number of threats that come their way.

 THE EXCEEDED GRASP

 Imagine a force of telekinetic cyborgs roaming the land, answerable to none.
 Everywhere they go, they’re righting wrongs and settling disputes.
 Every deed winning the hearts of the people in the Chosen’s name.
 None but the Hierarch himself holds more sway.
 For the people, this is a huge win.
-It encourages local officials to avoid any corruption, putting the crooked on notice.
+It encourages local officials to avoid any hint of corruption, putting the crooked on notice.
 This is especially threatening for non-secular authorities like the Cult of the Coil.
 Being overridden by their savior’s private army is a threat that cannot stand for long.